huonw/travis-cargo/README.md

       - libelf-dev
       - libdw-dev

-# run builds for both all the trains
+# run builds for all the trains (and more)
 rust:
   - nightly
   - beta
+  # check it compiles on the latest stable compiler
   - stable
+  # and the first stable one (this should be bumped as the minimum
+  # Rust version required changes)
+  - 1.0.0

 # load travis-cargo
 before_script: